UK Athletics

 An example of cutting-edge performance has been in the area of personal branding.
 A current hot topic among athletes, UK was at the forefront as the first school in the nation to implement the INFLCR platform, which provides student-athletes access to photos and highlights to enhance their social media presence.
 Additional assistance comes in the form of educational seminars, such as financial literacy, and the extension of scholarships as needed to complete bachelor’s degrees.

-Numerous student-athletes are prospering in the field of name-image-likeness, as the high profile of UK Athletics and the personal branding and education provided to the athletes have enabled them to capitalize in the new era.
+Numerous student-athletes are prospering in the fields of revenue sharing and name-image-likeness, as the high profile of UK Athletics and the personal branding and education provided to the athletes have enabled them to capitalize in the new era.

 Investment in the success of UK student-athletes in all facets has been a theme of the Barnhart era, beginning with the provision of funds for full coaching staffs and scholarship allotments for every UK sport.
 Barnhart also has invested strategically in UK Athletics’ facilities with construction that began with the Joe Craft Center; new stadiums for track and field, softball and soccer; the UK Golf House; and the Wildcat Coal Lodge dormitory.
 The home of Kentucky football, Kroger Field, underwent a $126 million renovation completed in 2015 and the $45 million Joe Craft Football Training Facility opened a year later.
 New scoreboards were added for the 2022 season.
 A new $49 million baseball stadium – Kentucky Proud Park – opened in fall of 2018.

-More facilities improvements in 2023 include construction of a new $20 million indoor track, renovation of the Nutter Field House and an $80 million renovation of Memorial Coliseum.
+More facilities improvements in 2023 included completion of a new $20 million indoor track and $5 million renovation of the Nutter Field House.
+An $80 million renovation of Memorial Coliseum – highlighting the military sacrifice of Kentuckians while providing a sparkling arena of competition for athletes and fans – was completed in 2025.

-Even with the department’s growth and the increasingly competitive nature of college sports, UK Athletics has remained financially self-sufficient under Barnhart’s management, operating with a balanced budget and with the help of no state or University funds.
+Even with the department’s growth and the increasingly competitive nature of college sports, UK Athletics has been mostly self-sufficient under Barnhart’s management, operating primarily with a balanced budget and limited help from University funds.
 Seeing pressing facility needs on campus as well, Barnhart is fulfilling a $65 million commitment for athletics to fund nearly two-thirds of the Don & Cathy Jacobs Science Building on campus.
-He also directs an $1 million-plus annual contribution to the University’s scholarship program.
+He also has directed millions of dollars of athletics revenues toward the University’s non-athletic scholarship program.
 Millions more dollars from the athletics budget stay on campus each year through athletic scholarship payments, administrative support payments, merchandise royalties and other avenues.
 Additionally, UK also has phased out the athletics fee previously paid by students as part of their tuition.

 A steadfast believer in the transformational power of college athletics, Barnhart’s national influence – in addition to that mentioned earlier – includes numerous committees and boards for the NCAA and the National Association of Collegiate Directors of Athletics (NACDA).